 Next, you’ll want to remove the vegetables from the pot using a slotted spoon and put them in a blender with 1 cup of the bean broth.
 Let it cool before you blend it.
 You can also remove the beans from the pot using a slotted spoon and save them in containers, Ziploc bags, or mason jars.
 You can refrigerate them for up to 5 days or freeze them for up to 3 months.

-Now blend the veggies with the cup of broth.
+Now blend the veggies with a cup of broth.
 Once blended add it back to the pot of broth.
-This bean broth is delicious and can be used for Bean Soup, Stewed Beans, Refried Beans, Red Beans and Rice and more.
+This bean broth is delicious and can be used for Bean Soup, Stewed Beans, Refried Beans, Red Beans and Rice, and more.

 The bean broth also freezes well.
 I just pour it into freezer bags for freezing.
 I’ll use gallon, quart, or pint-sized bags depending on what I have planned for the broth.
 I will lay the bags on their sides until they freeze and then stack them vertically to save space in the freezer.